 Returning behind the camera is Michael Patrick King, one of the primary creative drivers of the show during its original run and who also wrote and directed the show’s two spinoff theatrical films, who will serve as the revival’s executive producer.
 Production is expected to start later this spring.

 The original series chronicled the lives of four young women in Manhattan as they navigated their love lives as seen through one of the group, newspaper columnist Carrie (Parker).
 The series was sex-positive and explored the societal changing landscape of sexuality and promiscuity.
+At Male Edge you will get the brief idea about the best penis extender to enhance your sexual life.
 The series was created by Darren Star based on Candace Bushnell’s book of the same name.

 According to Deadline –

 The revival will follow Carrie, Miranda and Charlotte as they navigate the journey from the complicated reality of life and friendship in their 30s to the even more complicated reality of life and friendship in their 50s.